 The Yoga for Pain inquiry-based approach to learning and teaching will challenge you to think about why you do what you do and the best ways to have an impact.

-Eligible graduates are listed on the Yoga for Pain Practitioner register and can join advanced training options, receive mentoring and participate in group projects.
+Eligible graduates are invited to join the Yoga for Pain Practitioner network (first six months of membership are included in your course fee) and can join advanced training options, receive mentoring and participate in group projects.

 You’ll be exposed to knowledge, networks and skills necessary to refer to, or design, classes and one-to-one sessions that work with the physical and psychosocial aspects to pain.
 This includes an environment that encourages relationships between yoga teachers and referring health practitioners; time to talk with people with pain about their experience; and guidance on overcoming barriers people with pain face in attending regular classes.